jimbobarto/sigmar-media/README.md

 # Sigmar Media

 A very (very) simple tool for posting updates to multiple social media channels.
-This tool currently supports Discord, Reddit and Twitter.
+It currently supports Discord, Reddit and Twitter.

 ## Getting Started